Setting Up in Your New Hometown

 Charlotte-Mecklenburg Tax Collections | www.charmeck.org/Departments/Tax+Collections/Home.htm | 311

 Real property tax rates are based on 100 percent of the fair-market value and are due on September 1 each year.
 Interest accrues beginning January 1.
-Property values are reassessed every four to eight years with the next revaluation occurring in 2011.
+Property values are reassessed every four to eight years.
 Property located within the corporate limits of the City of Charlotte is taxed by both the city and county.
 The state does not levy a property tax.

-Property tax statements for car owners are sent out within three months of registration renewals and are due by the first day of the fourth month following renewal.
+Property tax statements for car owners are sent out with registration renewals and are due by the first day of the fourth month following renewal.
 Call 311 if you do not receive a statement within that time.

 Property taxes fund police protection, public transportation, parks, public schools, libraries, restaurant inspections, and health and welfare programs.